aaronchu/acsf-aws-lambda-container/README.md

 ## Purpose

 Lambda function using containers hosted in ECR.
 Lambda is allowed to access SSM Parameter Store at a given prefix.
+Environment variables configured for the function include `ENVIRONMENT` and `NAME` come from `environment_name` and `function_name` respectively.

 ## Inputs